 If your child has received a diagnosis of infantile spasms, a doctor may also order other tests to see why the spasms are occurring.
 For example, an MRI can image their brain and show any abnormalities in its structure.
 Genetic testing can pinpoint genetic reasons contributing to their seizures.

 It’s important that you get medical help right away if you think your baby is having infantile spasms.
 The disorder can have very serious developmental consequences, especially if it’s left untreated.
 Your child has the best chance of limiting those negative effects with early treatment.

 Babies with infantile spasms frequently have mental and developmental problems.
 In research published in the

 - fine and gross motor development

-One of the major drugs used to treat infantile spasms is adrenocorticotropic hormone (ACTH).
-ACTH is a hormone that is naturally produced in the body.
-It’s injected into a child’s muscles and has been shown to be very effective in stopping spasms.
+One of the major medications used to treat infantile spasms is adrenocorticotropic hormone (ACTH).
+ACTH is a hormone that’s naturally produced in your child’s body.
+It’s injected into your child’s muscles and has been shown to be very effective in stopping spasms.